 Here’s an example where the character (a librarian) has to deliver books from the library to an elementary school.
 The challenge is to shoot and edit a sequence that get’s her from point A to point B. This video is just a short segment from a longer story about the library.

 There’s another great example of this rule in the video of Professor Hazinski going from his office to the classroom.

 Putting it all together: B-roll sequences within a PKG

-Let’s watch a great example of b-roll sequences in this feature story from ABC News.
+Let’s watch a great example of b-roll sequences in this story from ESPN’s Tom Rinaldi.
 It’s about a race car engineer named Richie Parker.
 Pay close attention to the opening shot sequence.
 The videographer and editor use it to get the character from point A to point B and establish his daily routine.
 There are lots of other great shot sequences in the story that take us into the character’s life.

 Final Thoughts: Shooting b-roll sequences for news stories is challenging.
 You need to have good technical skills with your camera, be able to anticipate action and have a good eye for detail.
 When planning each story, stop to think about the kind of b-roll sequences that would make the story more visually compelling.
 Map them out before you start shooting the story, but don’t be afraid to improvise when events or locations change at the last minute.
 You’ve got to be quick on your feet in this business.
 Good planning, plus the ability to improvise, makes for good stories.